• Skip to primary navigation

 Ingredients notes

-• Zucchini/courgette – small green ones.
-I refer to courgettes and zucchini alternatively throughout the post as I am English and therefore grew up calling them courgettes, but living in Australia where they are called zucchini, I talk to my son about ‘zucchini’...
+• Zucchini/courgette – I often use small green courgettes, but yellow ones work just as well.
+I refer to courgettes and zucchini alternatively throughout the post as I am English and therefore grew up calling them courgettes, but living in Australia where they are called zucchini, so use both terms daily!

-• Spaghetti – you could also use linguine, fettuccine, or tagliatelle.
+• Spaghetti – or linguine, fettuccine, or tagliatelle.

 • Olive oil – use a good quality olive oil for this recipe.